Orfium/musicbox-bbc-content-services/README.md

 ## API urls and documentation
 1. Swagger: http://0.0.0.0:5001/swagger/index.html - Only works if ASPNETCORE_ENVIRONMENT=Development env var is set
 2. Health check/Version endpoint: http://0.0.0.0:5001/api/User/APIVersion

+## Local Development
+In order your IDE to be able to recognize the packages and methods in your project you need to restore the parent solution.
+Because some packages are from aws code artifact we need first to get a token and then restore the solution.
+All these commands are bundled in the Makefile.
+In order to restore the solution you may simply execute: ```make nuget-restore```